hanzoai/id/README.md

 # Hanzo ID

-Hanzo ID is a modern Identity and Access Management (IAM) system based on Casdoor, customized for the Hanzo ecosystem.
+Hanzo ID is a modern Identity and Access Management (ID) system based on Casdoor, customized for the Hanzo ecosystem.
 It provides comprehensive authentication and authorization services with support for OAuth 2.0, OIDC, SAML, CAS, LDAP, SCIM, WebAuthn, TOTP, MFA and RADIUS protocols.

 ## Features